 Stir in the flour until well blended.

-Add a splash of wine.
+Add a splash of sherry (or wine).
 The 1/4 cup measurement I gave you was just an estimate; I never measure the wine.
 I just pour it in to deglaze the pan, usually a couple of "glugs" will do it.
 I think that's about a quarter of a cup, maybe a little more.

 Stir in the water and the beef broth.
 Heat to boiling, then reduce the heat to low.
-Cover and simmer for about 10 minutes.
+Simmer for about 10 minutes.

 While the soup simmers, preheat your oven to 425 degrees.
 Cut four slices of bread from the baguette, about 3/4 to 1 inch thick.
 Toast the slices (one for each bowl of soup).